LucasDelfino92/morrowindsharp/main.md

 ⭐ [**Better Waterfalls**](https://www.nexusmods.com/morrowind/mods/45424)
 New effects and textures for the waterfalls.
 Includes LOD on the particle effects to improve performance.
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 Core

 ⭐ [**I Lava Good Mesh Replacer**](https://www.nexusmods.com/morrowind/mods/49605)
 Fixes flickering on lava.
 Reduces the occurrence of seams found in large lava pools.
 Adds performance friendly spark particle effects to lava pools.
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 Core

 ⭐ [**Near Vanilla Road Sign Replacer**](https://www.nexusmods.com/morrowind/mods/44957)
 Makes road signs legible.
 Uses high resolution vanilla-friendly textures.
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 Meshes
   - [X] 01 Textures - High Resolution
   - [X] 02 ESP - Vvardenfell only

 ⭐ [**Remiros' Groundcover**](https://www.nexusmods.com/morrowind/mods/46733)
 Adds groundcover to almost all regions.
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 Core MGE XE
   - [X] 01b Thicker Grass MGE XE
-- Disable all **.esps** added by this mod. ⚠️ **Do not hide or delete them.**
+- After installation, disable all of the mod's plugins in your load order. ⚠️ **Do not hide or delete them**, as they are necessary for the mod to work as intended when generating Distant Land.

 > ⚠️ Distant Land generation is required to make this mod work as intended.
 Instructions will be given in the [**Re-running Distant Land**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md#re-running-distant-land) section.

 [**Qwerty's Various Graphics - Bridgeropes**](https://www.nexusmods.com/morrowind/mods/46026?)
 Retexture of bridgeropes.
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 01 Dark

 [**Vivec Palace Water Replacer**](https://www.nexusmods.com/morrowind/mods/48291)
 Replaces the water in the Palace of Vivec's canals.
-- BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 00 Core
   - [X] 01 Original Color